WillFlame14/rs-docs/docs/learning-path/level-5.md

 <figure>
     <img src={useBaseUrl('/img/zcsp.png')} alt="Alice uses the last clue to fill in a playable r5.
 Bob's slots 1 and 2 are unclued." width="100%"/>
     <figcaption>Alice uses the last clue to fill in a playable r5.
-Since this clue *Chop Moves* slot 1, slot 2 is promised to be *ZCSP*.</figcaption>
+Since this clue *Chop Moves* slot 1, slot 2 is *ZCSP*.</figcaption>
 </figure>

 ### Zero Clue Free Choice Extra Discard
-- **At 0 clues**, if Alice can choose between regaining a clue and not, staying at zero clues promises Bob's slot 1 to be trash as an *Extra Discard*.
+- **At 0 clues**, if Alice can choose between regaining a clue and not, staying at 0 clues promises Bob's slot 1 to be trash as an *Extra Discard*.
     - As a corollary, gaining a clue (by discarding or playing a 5) causes a [*Scream Discard Chop Move*](./level-3#chop-moves) on slot 1.
     - If Alice can only choose between playing a 5 or discarding, playing the 5 promises Bob's slot 1 to be trash.
 - Giving Bob an *Extra Discard* may allow Bob to have *Free Choice* to give Alice an *Extra Discard* as well.
 - If the clue count is above 0, choosing to play over discard has no extra meaning.

-In the example in the previous section, since Bob can discard *ZCSP* in slot 2, playing r5 gives Alice an *Extra Discard* in slot 1.
+In the example in the previous section, since Bob can discard *ZCSP* in slot 2, playing r5 would give Alice an *Extra Discard* in slot 1.
-  - Normally, it would be automatically sieved after Alice plays her known y2.
+  - Normally, Alice's slot 1 would be automatically sieved after Alice plays her known y2.

 ### Bomb Lock
 - Bombing known trash (including *PTD* or *ZCSP*) locks the other player.